 - Once cooled, the crystals can be collected via vacuum filtration.

 Vacuum filtration is used to collect crystals

-Hot gravity filtration is not limited to recrystallization procedures.
-It can be used in any situation where impurities need to be removed from solution, and a solvent can be chosen that will dissolve one compound at high temperatures, but will not dissolve the other compound.
+Hot gravity filtration has many uses beyond recrystallization procedures.
+It can be used in any situation where impurities need to be removed from solution, and where a solvent can be chosen that will dissolve one compound at high temperatures but will not dissolve the other compound.
 Solubility tables are very useful for choosing an appropriate solvent for this purpose.